iluwatar/java-design-patterns/composite-view/README.md

 title: Composite View
 folder: composite-view
 permalink: /patterns/composite-view/
-categories:
+categories: structural
-- creational # usable categories and tags are listed here: https://github.com/iluwatar/java-design-patterns/wiki/07.-Categories-and-Tags
-  language: en # Provide the language in which the pattern is done.
-Mostly it is in English, so we would put *en* over here.
+language: en
 tags:
-- awesome # usable categories and tags are listed here: https://github.com/iluwatar/java-design-patterns/wiki/07.-Categories-and-Tags
+- Enterprise Integration Pattern
 ---

-## Name / classification
+## Name
-Composite View Pattern
+**Composite View Pattern**

 ## Intent
 The purpose of the Composite View Pattern is to increase re-usability and flexibility when creating views for websites/webapps.